DentalGrant/99denturesgrant/_posts/care-of-dentures.md

 Now let's talk about the different types of dentures you can choose from to give you a smile you'll love!

-When it comes to dentures, there are several options available to meet your specific needs.
+Regarding dentures, several options are available to meet your specific needs, including considerations for maintenance and fit.
+One such maintenance procedure to ensure a comfortable fit over time is [denture relining](https://99denturesgrant.vercel.app/posts/denture-relining) .

 The most common types of dentures include full, partial, implant-supported, and immediate.
 Complete dentures are used when all of your natural teeth are missing, while partial dentures are used when you still have some natural teeth remaining.
 Implant-supported dentures provide a more secure and stable fit by attaching to dental implants; immediate dentures are temporary ones placed immediately after tooth extraction.

-Each type of denture has advantages and considerations, so it's essential to consult your dentist to determine which option is best for you.
+As your gums and jawbone naturally change over time, procedures like denture relining become essential to adjust the fit of your dentures.
+Each type of denture has advantages and considerations, so it's essential to consult your dentist to determine which option is best for you and to understand ongoing care practices like relining.

 ## Cleaning and Care Instructions for Dentures